aws/aws-cli/awscli/examples/globalaccelerator/create-custom-routing-accelerator.rst

         }
     }

-For more information, see `Accelerators in AWS Global Accelerator <https://docs.aws.amazon.com/global-accelerator/latest/dg/about-accelerators.html>`__ in the *AWS Global Accelerator Developer Guide*.
+For more information, see `Custom routing accelerators in AWS Global Accelerator <https://docs.aws.amazon.com/global-accelerator/latest/dg/about-custom-routing-accelerators.html>`__ in the *AWS Global Accelerator Developer Guide*.